Mavros-Lykos/url-collector/PRIVACY_POLICY.md

 ## 1. Information We Collect

-We only collect information about you if we have a reason to do so—specifically, to provide our services to you using the extension's features.
+We do not collect or store your data on our servers.
+The extension processes and stores information **locally on your device** solely to enable its functionality.

 ### Usage Data (Locally Stored)
 When you use the extension, we store the following data **locally on your device** within the Chrome browser's storage system: